 Al-Anon is a non-profit group that has meetings all over the world for people who grew up experiencing alcoholism around them.
 When that is the case becoming co-dependent is more likely.
 If you want to know if Al-Anon or Adult Children of Alcoholics and Dysfunctional Families might be helpful to you, check out their websites, or ask around.
 You probably already know somebody who is going to a meeting.

-Whether or not the co-dependency label fits, is less important than understanding if you are being your most healthy self in your relationships.
+Whether or not the co-dependency in any form (high functioning or otherwise) label fits, is less important than understanding if you are being your most healthy self in your relationships.
 Therapy can help you know the root and purpose of your limiting behaviors.
 Then, you have the chance to make real choices in service of more enjoyment and understanding of yourself and your dear ones.

 Art by Maureen Craddock, found here.